papiche/Astroport.ONE/README.md

 NaCl keys can be initiated with GPS Geoloc and receive shared informations.
 Using the same A/B swapping method, any A place have also a communication channel with B place ;)

+**(COUNTRY / ZIP) keys**

+For a town key, we could use country code + ZIP code, ... etc Many public application can be easily addressed like that

+As these keys are discoverable, the channel can be hijacked by anyone.
-ASTROBOT while applying ScuttleButt replications will check for protocol respect.
+So ASTROBOT while applying ScuttleButt replications will ".chain.ts" data and check for protocol respect.

+Data can't be lost, but protocol chain can be break !
+In case of some annoyance, we can monitor IPFS protocol to identify which IPFSNODEID key is acting badly and apply reaction based on DEFCON level (look into astrXbian code)

 ### LOW RESSOURCE STATION CAN ACTIVATE LOW MODE (disable ipfs daemon)